Wyntine/DjsBotBase/docs/english/readme.md

   guildOnly: false, // Optional, whether the command can only be used in guilds
   dmOnly: false, // Optional, whether the command can only be used in DMs
-  developerOnly: true, // Optional, whether the command is developer-only async run(message) {
+  developerOnly: true, // Optional, whether the command is developer-only
+  maintenance: false, // Optional, whether the command is in the maintenance mode
+  cooldown: 5, // Optional, cooldown in seconds async run(message) {
     // Required, code to run when the command is triggered },